realworldocaml/book/en/foreign-function-interface.md

 This means you need to be careful when passing OCaml strings to C buffers that don't contain any null values within the OCaml string, or else the C string will be truncated at the first null instance.
+Ctypes also defaults to a *copying* interface for strings, which means that you shouldn't use them when you want the library to mutate the buffer in-place.
+In that situation, use the Ctypes `Bigarray` support to pass memory by reference instead.

 </note>